 This has links (mostly on Spotify, unless otherwise stated) to the cast recordings/soundtracks that I mentioned in this podcast, as well as to some musical playlists.

 It’s Broadway, Bitch – Spotify Playlist.
-This has over 2000 songs from different musicals I’ve either seen or have listened to obsessively.
-Most of the playlist is from stage musicals, but I have a few movie musicals and musical TV shows as well.
-As I see more musicals and listen to more cast albums I’ll add them to this playlist.
-The albums are in random order.
+This has over 1800 songs from different musicals I’ve either seen or have listened to obsessively.
+Most of the playlist is from stage musicals, but I have a few movie musicals and musical TV shows on here as well.
+Albums are in random order.
 Some songs contain strong language and subject matter, so listener discretion is advised.

 Resources – Videos

 There aren’t any movie musicals of the three shows I saw.
 However, as mentioned in the episode the musical Waitress is based on a movie of the same name.
 You can find links to watch the non-musical movie Waitress (2007) here.
 It’s pretty much the same as the musical, minus the whole musical aspect of it.

 Reddit Musicals and Reddit Musical Theatre.
 Both of these subreddits are great places to go if you want to talk about musicals, get tips (if you’re a performer), and to get recommendations on shows to check out.